ioos/registry/README.md

 2. Point of contact: The person responsible for maintaining the service, or that person's supervisor
 3. Organization: Regional Association (NERACOOS) or Federal Partner (e.g. NOAA CO-OPS).

 ## What happens then?
 * The URL is manually added to the Service Registry [collection source table](https://www.ngdc.noaa.gov/docucomp/collectionSource/list?&layout=fluid).
-It is listed as "submitted"
+It is listed as "submitted".
 * The "submitted" service metadata will be automatically harvested into a [test Web Accessible Folder (WAF)](http://www.ngdc.noaa.gov/metadata/published/test/NOAA/IOOS/).
 This harvest begins each evening around 1930 MT.
 * If successfully harvested, the test WAF is populated with an ISO metadata record by 0715 MT.
 The WAF is manually checked, the next day, to verify the harvest has been successful.
 The service status is changed from "submitted" to "approved" in the collection source table.
 Harvest is considered 'successful' when the metadata records appear in the */iso WAF and pass ISO 19139 schema validation.
 * The [production WAF](http://www.ngdc.noaa.gov/metadata/published/NOAA/IOOS/) in EMMA is automatically populated on day 3 (day after the status has been changed to "approved ") by 0715.
 * The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF around 0900.
 * The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 8 hours.

-*  Other addtional pathways to consider for registering new data using the issues in this repository.
-Is this feasible?
-  * Service queries to other catalogs e.g. CSW or OAI-PMH call to NODC geoportal for GHRSST.
+* Other addtional pathways to consider for registering new data using the issues in this repository: Service queries to other catalogs e.g. CSW or OAI-PMH call to NODC geoportal for GHRSST.

 ## How do I check the results?
 * Review metadata and assessments of metadata in EMMA